git --version git --version --build-options uname -a

 are mentioned in

-you can convert it to Unix-format with the following command.
+convert it to Unix-format with one of the following commands.

 |After you change your